nathantbaker/beer-judge-trainer-app/README.md

 First you select a beer and rate its in various categories such as aroma, appearance, and flavor.
 You assign up to 50 points.

 Then you see how closely your scores stack up against certified beer judges.
 The app is powered by an API built for this app using the Django REST Framework.
-It’s deployed at [api.cancanawards.com](http://api.cancanawards.com/).
-API data is sourced from a beer competition that I founded.

 Author: [Nathan T. Baker](http://nathantbaker.com/)